mcellteam/cellblender_tutorials/structured_mols/description.rst

 .. image:: ./images/Automated_2D_3D.png

 There are other tools to quickly visualize the locations of components on either single molecules or bonded molecules in a complex.
-The following CellBlender Molecule subpanel was used to construct all of the examples in this tutorial:
+For example, the following CellBlender Molecule subpanel was used to construct all of the examples in this tutorial:

 .. image:: ./images/Molecule_Structure_Tool.png

-Conclusion
+Summary
 ---------------------------------------------

 CellBlender's Spatially Structured Molecule tools support flexible spatial structuring